OpenFAST/openfast/docs/source/install/index.rst

 CMake support for Visual Studio while doing active development is not well supported, so OpenFAST maintains a Visual Studio solution giving Windows developers a better option for developing code, compiling and debugging in a streamlined manner.
-See :ref:`installation_appendix` for more information.
+See :ref:`vs_windows` for more information.

 Dependencies